 For those bracing themselves for fraught family festivities, Little Miss Sunshine provides a quirky indie comedy with a family more dysfunctional (hopefully) than your own, but also funnier.

-Seven-year-old Abigail (Olive Hoover, aided by a very strong supporting cast) longs to be a beauty contestant, and her late acceptance into the Little Miss Sunshine pageant sends her family on a madcap road trip.
+Seven-year-old Abigail (Olive Hoover, who is aided by a very strong supporting cast) longs to be a beauty contestant, and her late acceptance into the Little Miss Sunshine pageant sends her family on a madcap road trip.
 Despite this premise, the film makes references to sex, drugs, and suicide, and is therefore more suited to teens and older children.

 This film is a hilarious and biting critique of the beauty pageant circuit that must be seen, ultimately becoming a life-affirming tale about embracing human frailty.